 Teacher and Director of studies

 Hi!
-I am Valeria, I have been the Director of Studies of Piccola
+I am Valeria, I have been the Director of Studies of Piccola accademia di italiano for 7 years now!

 I come from a small village near Perugia, in the heart of Italy, Umbria!
 I am a qualified Italian language teacher and CELI examiner.